-Now there is no need here, I trust, to argue against the revival of a Denzinger theology or a conclusions theology.
+Now there is no need here, I trust, to argue against a the revival of Denzinger theology or a conclusions theology.
 They offer necessary elements in theology but by themselves they are notoriously insufficient.
 On the other hand, it does seem necessary to insist that the threefold conversion is not foundational in the sense that it offers the premisses from which all desirable conclusions are to be drawn.

 The threefold conversion is, not a set of propositions that a theologian utters, but a fundamental and momentous change in the human reality that a theologian is.
-It operates, not by the simple process of drawing inferences from premisses, but by changing the reality (his own) that the interpreter has to understand if he is going to understand others, by changing the horizon within which the historian attempts to make the past intelligible, by changing the basic judgments of fact and of value that are found to be not positions but counter-positions.
+It operates, not by premisses, the simple process of drawing inferences from processes, (his own) but by changing the reality that the interpreter has to understand if he is going to understand others, by changing the # horizon within which the historian attempts to make the past intelligible, by changing the basic judgements of fact and value that are found not but esteemed to be positions and not counter-positions.

 Neither the converted nor the unconverted are to be excluded from research, interpretation, history, or dialectic.
 Neither the converted nor the unconverted are to follow different methods in these functional specialties.
 But one's interpretation of others is affected by one's understanding of oneself, and the converted have a self to understand that is quite different from the self that the unconverted have to understand.
-Again, the history one writes depends on the horizon within which one is attempting to understanding the past; the converted and the unconverted have radically different horizons:

-and so they will write different histories.
-Such different histories, different interpretations, and their underlying different styles in research become the center of attention in dialectic.
-There they will be reduced to their roots.
+Again, the history one writes depends on the horizon within which one is attempting to understand the past; the converted and the unconverted have radically different horizons; and so they will write different histories.
+Such different histories, different interpretations, and their underlying different styles in research will become the center of attention and in dialectic.
+There they They will be reduced to their roots.
 But the reduction itself will only reveal the converted with one set of roots and the unconverted with a number of different sets.
 Conversion is a matter of moving from one set of roots to another.
 It is a process that does not occur in the marketplace.
 It is a process that may be occasioned by scientific inquiry.
 But it occurs only inasmuch as a man discovers what is unauthentic in himself and turns away from it, inasmuch as he discovers what the fulness of human authenticity can be and embraces it with his whole being.
 It is something very cognate to the Christian gospel, which cries out: Repent!
-The kingdom of God is at hand.
+The t kingdom of God is at hand.

-3. Pluralism in Expression
+.3.
+Pluralism in Expression

-While conversion manifests itself in deeds and in words, still the manifestation will vary with the presence or absence of differentiated consciousness.
+in While conversion manifests itself ind deeds and in words, still the manifestation will vary with the presence or absence of differentiatied consciousness.
 There results a pluralism in the expression of the same fundamental stance and, once theology develops, a multiplicity of the theologies that express the same faith.
 Such a pluralism or multiplicity is of fundamental importance, both for the understanding of the development of religious traditions, and for an understanding of the impasses that may result from such development.

 We recall, then, the four basic realms of meaning: the realm of common sense, the realm of theory, the realm of interiority, and the realm of transcendence.
 To these for present purposes may be added the realm of scholarship and the realm of art.
-Any realm becomes differentiated from the others when it develops its own language, its own distinct mode of apprehension, and its own cultural, social, or professional group speaking in that fashion and apprehending in that manner.
+Any realm becomes differentiated from the others when it develops its own language, its own distinct mode of apprehension, and its cultural, social, own becomes and group speaking in that fashion and apprehensing in that manner. normal